LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 __RESEARCH DESIGN__

-To answer this question, I looked at the GE results from 1988 to 2010, and made changes based on the following assumptions:
+To answer this question, I looked at the GE results from 1988 to 2010, and applied hypothetical changes based on the following assumptions:

 - Seats in GRCs split proportionally based on votes.
 E.g. If a 4-member GRC had a vote split of 75:25, the seats would be split 3:1.

 - Results of SMCs remain the same.

-- PAP gets the rounded up seat split. e.g. PAP wins 100% of seats in a GRC as long as they win >= 75% of votes.
+- PAP gets the rounded up number of seats based on the vote proportion. e.g. If PAP wins 51-75% of votes in a 4-member GRC, they win 3 seats.
 (This is the Pro-PAP scenario.
 More scenarios later.)

 ____________________________________________________________________________________________________________________________________________________________________________________